Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Example Applications

-There are many choices to define $r_t(k)$, such as the Euclidean distance or correlation (angle) between \mats[t]{y} and the space spanned by \mats[k]{\bar{F}}, which can be solved via least-square and CCA, respectively.
+The matching score $r_t(k)$ can be defined in many ways, such as the Euclidean distance or correlation (angle) between \mats[t]{y} and the space spanned by \mats[k]{\bar{F}}, which can be solved via least-squares and CCA, respectively.
+See \figurename \ref{figCFEClassify} for the diagram.

-Note that for the linear discriminative analysis classifier (LDA), the number of features should be significantly less than the number of samples to ensure the positive definiteness of the covariance matrix.
-The proposed method has no such a limitation.